wp-plugins/wazala/readme.txt

 == Screenshots ==

 1. Wazala store overlying your own website
-2. Wazala Store Manager weekly sales
+2. Wazala Store Manager
-3. Wazala Store builder and customizer
+3. Wazala Store widget admin

 == Frequently Asked Questions ==
 Want to know more about Wazala or how it works?
-We've got a forum full of FAQ's you may wish to browse at http://www.wazala.com/support/ or simply email the folks at support@wazala.com they would love to help out.
+We've got a forum full of FAQ's you may wish to browse at http://support.wazala.com or simply email the folks at support@wazala.com they would love to help out.

 == Changelog ==